ComBEE-UW-Madison/PythonStudyGroup/README.md

 Sign up for our listserv by sending a blank email to [join-combee-psg@lists.wisc.edu](mailto:join-combee-psg@lists.wisc.edu).

 ## Upcoming events!
-**For Fall 2017, Python Study Group will meet every other week on Thursdays at 2 PM in Microbial Sciences Building 5503, starting September 21st**
+**For Fall 2017, Python Study Group will meet every other week on Thursdays at 2 PM in Microbial Sciences Building 5503, starting September 21st.
+See the schedule [here](https://github.com/ComBEE-UW-Madison/PythonStudyGroup/tree/master/Fall2017).**

 [Sept.
 21, 2017 Meeting](PythonStudyGroup/Fall2017/20170921_Meeting1.md) - Topics Discussion